Central African Republic: Since independence (1960–present)

 In the Ubangi-Shari Territorial Assembly election in 1957, MESAN captured 347,000 out of the total 356,000 votes and won every legislative seat, which led to Boganda being elected president of the Grand Council of French Equatorial Africa and vice-president of the Ubangi-Shari Government Council.
 Within a year, he declared the establishment of the Central African Republic and served as the country's first prime minister.
 MESAN continued to exist, but its role was limited.
-The Central Africa Republic was granted autonomy within the French Community on 1 December 1958, a status which meant it was still counted as part of the French Empire in Africa.
+The Central African Republic was granted autonomy within the French Community on 1 December 1958, a status which meant it was still counted as part of the French Empire in Africa.

 After Boganda's death in a plane crash on 29 March 1959, his cousin, David Dacko, took control of MESAN.
 Dacko became the country's first president when the Central African Republic formally received independence from France at midnight on 13 August 1960, a date celebrated by the country's Independence Day holiday.
 Dacko threw out his political rivals, including Abel Goumba, former Prime Minister and leader of Mouvement d'évolution démocratique de l'Afrique centrale (MEDAC), whom he forced into exile in France.
 With all opposition parties suppressed by November 1962, Dacko declared MESAN as the official party of the state.

 Bokassa and the Central African Empire (1965–1979)

 On 31 December 1965, Dacko was overthrown in the Saint-Sylvestre coup d'état by Colonel Jean-Bédel Bokassa, who suspended the constitution and dissolved the National Assembly.
 President Bokassa declared himself President for Life in 1972 and named himself Emperor Bokassa I of the Central African Empire (as the country was renamed) on 4 December 1976.
-A year later, Emperor Bokassa crowned himself in a lavish and expensive ceremony that was ridiculed by much of the world.
+A year later, Emperor Bokassa crowned himself in an expensive ceremony.

 In April 1979, young students protested against Bokassa's decree that all school pupils were required to buy uniforms from a company owned by one of his wives.
 The government violently suppressed the protests, killing 100 children and teenagers.
 Bokassa might have been personally involved in some of the killings.
 In September 1979, France overthrew Bokassa and restored Dacko to power (subsequently restoring the official name of the country and the original government to the Central African Republic).
 Dacko, in turn, was again overthrown in a coup by General André Kolingba on 1 September 1981.